mrodrig/json-2-csv/README.md

       * Default: `''`
     * `eol` - String - End of Line Delimiter.
       * Default: `'\n'`
-  * `trimHeaderValues` - Boolean - Should the header fields be trimmed?
+  * `trimHeaderFields` - Boolean - Should the header fields be trimmed?
     * Default: `false`
   * `trimFieldValues` - Boolean - Should the field values be trimmed?
     * Default: `false`